 But the road didn’t stop there.
 We faced some of the best teams in the region on our way to the finals.
 I wasn’t the best player on the team, but I did my best to motivate everyone with hard practice and pre-game speeches.
 We were the underdogs.
 When we won, I almost couldn’t believe it.
 It was an incredible feeling to be able to lead a struggling team to victory, to prove that I could be a strong voice for the team and motivate us out of defeat.

-Graduate School Interview Question #13: How do you deal with the stress of academia?
+Graduate School Interview Question #13: How Do You Deal with the Stress of Academia?

-In short, it’s all a lot to deal with, and it can be mentally trying, even in good times.
+It’s all a lot to deal with, and it can be mentally trying, even in good times.
 Depression and anxiety are common.
 Every year, graduate students abandon their studies under the weight of it all, and some – particularly those with pre-existing struggles with mental health – are driven past the point of no return.
 Even those who seem “strong” or “okay” may be hurting far more than they may let on.

 I’ve been following the Chronicle for Higher Education online for the past year, as I wanted to start gaining an understanding of the realities of graduate school.
 They’ve posted many times about mental wellness in academia, as well as some of the unique stressors that come with life in higher education.
 I also know a few graduate students in various fields, and I’ve started talking to them about some of the challenges and stressors they experience.
 I know that this won’t be an easy road – academically or personally.
 I’m incredibly excited by the possibility to continue my studies at the graduate level, but it is clear that some effective coping strategies are necessary.